rpires71/milestone2/README.md

 As a traveller, I can remain informed about offers and destinations through subscribed updates or promotions.

 **Description**
-Destination highlights, seasonal offers, and updates provided through the website’s subscription feature will allow travellers to stay connected.
+Destination highlights, seasonal offers, and updates provided through the website's subscription feature will allow travellers to stay connected.
 Directly via email, sharing valuable travel information enhances user loyalty and encourages return visits, which is the intended goal.
-To encourage users to subscribe, friendly and concise language is used on key pages such as the Booking page and Homepage/About Us page, where the newsletter form is visible.
+To encourage users to subscribe, friendly and concise language is used on key pages such as the Packages page and the About Us page, where the newsletter form is visible.
 Reassuring users that their sign-up has been successful by displaying a thank-you note or a clear confirmation message.

 **Acceptance Criteria**